MarkusR1805/blip2-image-captioning/README.md

 ## Used Model

 ### Salesforce [blip2-opt-2.7b](https://huggingface.co/Salesforce/blip2-opt-2.7b) with ≈ 3.744.679.936 params
 Approximately 15 GB in size.
-Either you use the programme as it is set, or you load the model locally on your computer and have to change the path to "main.py".
+Either you use the programme as it is set (from Huggingface), or you load the model locally on your computer and have to change the path to "main.py".

 ## Usage